-The admission process is initiated by submitting a completed MSOD application packet, including a vocational self-evaluation inventory, a sentence completion form, an education and work history, and a self-administered personality profile.
+The admission process is initiated by submitting a completed MSOD application packet, including a vocational self-evaluation inventory, a sentence completion form, a work history, and a self-administered personality profile.
 In addition, a completed Application for Admission form must be submitted with a \$50 nonrefundable check made payable to Pepperdine University.
-This application is available upon request from the MSOD Program Office and may be submitted on a computer disk in MS Word® format (contact the Program Office for details).
+This application is available upon request from the MSOD Program Office and may be submitted on a computer disk in Adobe Acrobat format (contact the Program Office for details).

-Student candidates are required to have:
+Student candidates are required to have